Fortress of Klis: Sanjak centre of Ottoman Bosnia

 From the well-fortified position in the Klis Fortress, the Turks were a constant threat to the Venetians and to the local Croatian population in the surrounding area.
 In 1647, after the Turkish success at Novigrad, the Turks were said to have 30,000 troops ready to attack Split.
 The Signoria send off two thousand soldiers with munitions and provisions to the threatened area.
 Although Split and Zadar were strong fortresses, they were clearly in danger.

-The Klis mosque / church
+The Klis church / mosque

 The Ottomans built a stone mosque with a dome and a minaret on the foundations of an earlier Old Croatian Catholic chapel inside the Klis fortress shortly after they had conquered it.
 It is a simple constructed square with the octagonal stone roof, designed primarily for military/religious use by the garrisons stationed inside the fortress.
-After the Venetians had conquered the fortress from the Ottomans, they destroyed the minaret and converted the mosque into a Roman Catholic church, dedicated to St. Vitus (Crkva St. Vida).
+After the Venetians had conquered the fortress from the Ottomans, they destroyed the minaret and converted the mosque back into a Roman Catholic church, dedicated to St. Vitus (Crkva St. Vida).
 The building has been in that use ever since.
-It is one of three preserved Ottoman mosques on the territory of Croatia, the other two being in towns of Drniš and Đakovo.
+It was one of three former preserved Ottoman era mosques on the territory of Croatia, the other two being in towns of Drniš and Đakovo.